liferay/liferay-screens/android/documentation/screenlet_creation.md

 	}
 ```

-- And at the end, the only missing thing is to trigger the user action when the button is touched.
-So we go back to the view, and add a listener to the button:
+8. The only thing left to do is to trigger the user action when the button is pressed.
+To do this, go back to the view and add a listener to the button:

 ```java
 	protected void onFinishInflate() {